Wetting current

 In electrical and electronics engineering, wetting current is the minimum electric current needing to flow through a contact to break through the surface film resistance at a contact.
 It is typically far below the contact's nominal maximum current rating.

 A thin film of oxidation, or an otherwise passivated layer, tends to form in most environments, particularly those with high humidity, and, along with surface roughness, contributes to the contact resistance at an interface.
-Providing a sufficient amount of wetting current is a crucial step in designing systems that use delicate switches with small contact pressure as sensor inputs.
+Providing a sufficient amount of wetting current is a crucial step in designing circuits that use switches with low contact pressure.
 Failing to do this might result in switches remaining electrically "open" when pressed, due to contact oxidation.

 Capacitor discharge solution

 In some low voltage applications, where switching current is below the manufacturer's wetting current specification, a capacitor discharge method may be employed by placing a small capacitor across the switch contacts to boost the current through contact surface upon contact closure.